bassmentrr/August-Plugin/README.md

 From what I investigated, this plugin should work from the first ever version of Rec Room (June 28th, 2016) to August 30th, 2016, as they added levels in that version!

+## Important!

+If you want the version that I was using to test, put this into the Steam Console:

+download_depot 471710 471711 7115392148801672603

+Make sure to put a "steam_appid.txt" inside the root of the install.
+I set the ID inside the .txt to 471710 (Rec Room's ID) but if you want somebody who doesn't have Rec Room on Steam to play, make sure their "steam_appid.txt" is set to either 92 ([Codename Gordon](steam://install/92)) or 480 ([Spacewar](steam://install/480))

 ## Building

 Make sure you have **.NET 9.0** installed.